will-y/crystal-tools/description.md

 - Fire Aspect
 - Knockback
 - Knockback Resistance
 	- You take less knockback when holding the sword
 - Lifesteal
 	- You heal each time you hit an enemy
 - Looting

 ### Bow
+- Arrow Damage
+- Arrow Speed
+- Flame
+- Infinity
+- Arrow Knockback